TheCrowned/Post-Pay-Counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.715 (2017/03/23) =
+* Fixed: roles and users picker in stats page would display roles/users set not-to-show-up in stats as well.
+* Fixed: *This week* choice in stats time range would not work correctly.
+* New: when activating addons, license keys can now be displayed alongside the addon name.
+* Tweak: improved error message of *License is not a PPCP_License Object* error when activating addons.
+* Tweak: updated italian locale.
+* Tweak: improved performance when clearing cache.
+* Tweak: minor improvements.

 = 2.714 (2017/02/11) =
 * Fixed: future days not pickable in stats date picker (even if there were future scheduled posts).